The 2023 Insight Development Grants (IDG) funding application is now available.

 Please contact Karen Kueneman, Research Officer if you plan to apply.

 NOTE: This competition uses the Canadian Common CV (CCV).
-Applicants and co-applicants are encouraged to complete their SSHRC CCV as soon as possible.
+Applicants and co-applicants are encouraged to complete their SSHRC CCV as soon as possible (CCV instructions).
 Applicants should expect that creating a SSHRC CCV for the first time will require a significant time investment.